Skip to content

 How do different mowing regimes affect wildflower results?

 The weekly-mown plot produced only daisies, white clover, creeping buttercup, and ribwort plantain.
 These four species survive regular cutting because their leaf rosettes sit below the blade height.
 Everything else gets decapitated before it can flower or set seed.
+If you would rather not see daisies in a lawn at all, our guide covers the methods that actually clear them.

 The monthly-mown plot was the surprise performer.
 Cutting once every four weeks at 8cm allowed selfheal, bird’s-foot trefoil, common vetch, germander speedwell, and meadow buttercup to complete their flowering cycle.
 The key was timing the first cut.
 Plots where we delayed the first mow to the second week of June produced 35% more wildflower species than plots mown on 1 June.